EthanSansom/vlightr/README.md

 vlightr is a package for conditionally formatting vectors.
-You can `highlight()` a vector to style, colour, or otherwise re-format it’s elements (if they meet some predicate) when the vector is printed or formatted.
+You can `highlight()` a vector to style, colour, or otherwise re-format it’s elements when the vector is printed or formatted.
 Highlights are persistent, meaning highlighted vectors can be manipulated (with minimal legwork) while maintaining their custom formatting.

-## Installation
+# Installation

 You can install the development version of vlightr from [GitHub](https://github.com/) with: